recastnavigation/recastnavigation/README.md

 - `DetourCrowd/` - Agent movement, collision avoidance, and crowd simulation
 - `DebugUtils/` - API for drawing debug visualizations of navigation data and behavior
 - `Tess/` - Unit tests
-- `RecastDemo/` - Standalone demo app showcasing Recast & Detour's functionality
+- `RecastDemo/` - Standalone, comprehensive demo app showcasing all aspects of Recast & Detour's functionality

 ## ⚡ Getting Started

-You can find a comprehensive demo project in the `RecastDemo` folder.
-Check out [BuildingAndIntegrating.md](Docs/BuildingAndIntegrating.md) for instructions on how to build it.
+Check out [BuildingAndIntegrating.md](Docs/BuildingAndIntegrating.md) for information on how to build the comprehensive RecastDemo project, as well as guidance on integrating Recast & Detour into your own project.

-If you are new to Recast & Detour, check out [Sample_SoloMesh.cpp](/RecastDemo/Source/Sample_SoloMesh.cpp) to get started with building navmeshes and [NavMeshTesterTool.cpp](/RecastDemo/Source/NavMeshTesterTool.cpp) to see how to find paths with Detour.
+If you are new to Recast & Detour, check out [Sample_SoloMesh.cpp](/RecastDemo/Source/Sample_SoloMesh.cpp) in RecastDemo to get started with building navmeshes and [NavMeshTesterTool.cpp](/RecastDemo/Source/NavMeshTesterTool.cpp) for building paths with Detour.

 ## ⚙ How it Works